OpenSourceBrain/OSB_Documentation/contents/Help/10_Contribute_to_OSB.md

 A template for new issues/project suggestions can be found [here](https://github.com/OpenSourceBrain/Contribute/blob/master/CONTRIBUTING.md).

-This is also a place for labs who have a specific model building (or tool development) task, related to the aims of Open Source Brain, to advertise the project with the understanding that they would be willing to help the developer complete the task.
+This is also a place for **labs who have a specific, well defined model building/conversion project** (or tool development task), related to the aims of Open Source Brain, to advertise the project with the understanding that they would be willing to help the developer complete the task, and that the model/code will be open to all.